Digital-Business-Council/Billing-Business-Process/docs/eInvoicing/conformance.md

 # 3 Conformance

-Conformance to the eInvoicing Implementation Guide means conformance with the sections marked as ‘Normative’.
+All eInvoices exchanged through the Council’s Interoperability Framework must conform to this eInvoicing Implementation Guide.
+Conformance to the eInvoicing Implementation Guide means conformance with the content, rules and definitions given in the sections marked as ‘Normative’ in this Specification.

-The Framework specifies that eInvoicing Documents exchanged between Access Points must conform to this eInvoicing Profile.
-Sending Access Points are required to send conformant Documents.

-Conformance to the Profile for eInvoice Documents does not require conformance to Section 10 ‘Identifying Services for the Interoperability Framework’.